Limbs of the horse: Legs

-There are three main muscle groups of the forelimb.
-The triceps muscle straightens the elbow and foreleg, running from the elbow to the bottom of the shoulder blade.
-The muscles which extend the lower leg are called extensor muscles, while the flexion of the lower leg joints is achieved through movement of the flexor muscles.
-There are five main muscles and muscle groups in the hind legs.
-The vastus muscle flexes the hind leg and runs from stifle to hip, while the gluteal muscles, the large muscles in the hip, extend the femur.
-Forward motion and flexion of the hind legs is achieved through the movement of the quadriceps group of muscles on the front of the femur, while the muscles at the back of the hindquarters, called the hamstring group, provide forward motion of the body and rearward extension of the hind limbs.
+In the hindlimb, the gluteal muscles, particularly the large middle gluteal, extend the hip, driving the limb backwards.
+Extension of the stifle is achieved through the movement of the quadriceps group of muscles on the front of the femur, while the muscles at the back of the hindquarters, called the hamstring group, provide forward motion of the body and rearward extension of the hind limbs.
 Extension of the hock is achieved by the Achilles tendon, located above the hock.

-There are two apparatus in the limbs of the horse - the suspensory apparatus and the stay apparatus.
-The fetlock joint is supported by group of lower leg ligaments, tendons and bones known as the suspensory apparatus.
+The fetlock joint is supported by a group of lower leg ligaments known as the suspensory apparatus.
 This apparatus carries much of the weight of the horse, both when standing and while moving, and prevents the fetlock joint from hyperextending, especially when the joint is bearing weight.
 During movement, the apparatus stores and releases energy in the manner of a spring: stretching while the joint is extended and contracting (and thus releasing energy) when the joint flexes.
-This provides a rebound effect, assisting the foot in leaving the ground.
 This ability to use stored energy makes horses' gaits more efficient than other large animals, including cattle.
-The suspensory apparatus consists of the suspensory ligament, the check ligament, the deep digital flexor tendon, the superficial flexor tendon, the common digital extensor tendon and the sesamoid bones.
+The suspensory apparatus consists of the suspensory ligament, the sesamoid bones, and the distal sesamoidean ligaments.

 Horses use a group of ligaments, tendons and muscles known as the stay apparatus to "lock" major joints in the limbs, allowing them to remain standing while relaxed or asleep.
 The lower part of the stay apparatus consists of the suspensory apparatus, which is the same in both sets of limbs, while the upper portion differs between the fore and hind limbs.
-The upper portion of the stay apparatus in the forelimbs includes the major attachment, extensor and flexor muscles and tendons.
-The same portion in the hind limbs consists of the major muscles, ligaments and tendons, as well as the reciprocal joints of the hock and stifle.
+The upper portion of the stay apparatus in the forelimbs consists of the lacertus fibrosus, an extension of the biceps brachii muscle, as well as contributions from the accessory ligament of the deep digital flexor tendon ("check ligament").
+The upper portion in the hind limbs consists primarily of the reciprocal apparatus of the hock and stifle, with the ability to lock the stifle in extension via a shelf on the femur where the patella can lodge, making a loop with the middle and medial patellar ligamnets.